Deriving Tsallis entropy from non-extensive Hamiltonian within a statistical mechanics framework: Candidate entropy and system at thermal equilibrium

 Substituting \( H_q(\rho_q) \) into \( \mathcal{B} \), we get

-To avoid the confusion of the index \(q\) between subscript and superscript, we drop it since the phase-space density matrix is still depend on parameter \(q\).
+To avoid the confusion of the index \(q\) between subscript and superscript, we drop it since the phase space density matrix is still depend on parameter \(q\).
 Therefore, our candidate entropy function becomes

 By reparametising the index \( q' = 2 - q \) and using the fact that

 the candidate entropy function becomes

 The last two terms vanish if we choose \( C = - \frac{1 - \ln_{2-q'} Z_{2-q'}}{q' T \beta_{2-q'}} \).
 Moreover, the integral